simonjstanford/70-483-c-sharp-notes/Collections/Custom Collections.md

 # Custom Collections

-You can create custom collections by inheriting from CollectionBase (non- generic) or Collection<T>.
+You can create custom collections by inheriting from CollectionBase (non-generic) or Collection<T>.

  **Collection <T>**

 Inherit from this base class to have a fully functioning list.
 To then extend the code when inserting, removing & setting items or clearing the list, you just need to override the base virtual method:

 public class Animal
 {
   public string Name;